tongweizj/Developer-Certificates-and-Courses/Coursera_Meta-Front-End-Developer/8_Front-End-Developer-Capstone/README.md

 - 1.1_Course recap_Capstone Project
 - 1.2_About the final project assessment
 - 1.3_Peer-graded Assignment-Booking a table on the Little Lemon website
-- 1.4_Solution_Booking a table on the Little Lemon websiteReading•.
-Duration_30  30
+- 1.4_Solution_Booking a table on the Little Lemon website
 - 1.5_Graded Assignment

 ### 2.Course wrap

 - 2.1_Congratulations, you have completed the Capstone Project
-- 2.2_Next steps